flukebevil/nestjs-grpc-playground/README.md

 # GrpcPlayground
-**This is my playground Grpc service, just want to know to it works.**
+**This is my Grpc service playground, just want to know to it works.**

 ## Start the app
 - install package `npm install`